material-components/material-components-web/packages/mdc-chips/README.md

 </div>
 ```

+### Choice Chips

+Choice chips are a variant of chips which allow single selection from a set of options.
+To define a set of chips as choice chips, add the class `mdc-chip-set--choice` to the chip set element.

 ### Filter Chips

 Filter chips are a variant of chips which allow multiple selection from a set of options.
+To define a set of chips as filter chips, add the class `mdc-chip-set--filter` to the chip set element.
 When a filter chip is selected, a checkmark appears as the leading icon.
 If the chip already has a leading icon, the checkmark replaces it.
 This requires the HTML structure of a filter chip to differ from other chips:

 ```html
 <div class="mdc-chip">